RPi-Distro/pi-gen/README.md

 **VERY IMPORTANT NOTICE**: After installing the image, a ssh server is installed with a known password. **CHANGE IT** in case you want to connect it to Internet or be used by people who could mess it up.

+### Good to know:
-The installed system contains a fully Raspbian image, with all the software included in the `lite` version from https://www.raspberrypi.org/downloads/raspbian/ .
+- The installed system contains a fully Raspbian image, with all the software included in the `lite` version from https://www.raspberrypi.org/downloads/raspbian/ .
 After login `sudo raspi-config` can be used to customize its environment, including localization, timezone, etc. if desired.
+- If an ethernet cable with Internet access is connected to the Raspberry, it will have Internet connectivity but *won't* provide this connectivity to the devices that are connected to its `kolibri` essid.
+These devices will only be able to use the browser with the kolibri application at the http://10.10.10.10 url.